This guide is intended for Fall 2021 PRL 206 students (course taught by Prof. Anthony D'Angelo)

 The guide contains far more starting points that any single PRL 206 student may need, and is meant to complement other source material suggested in course assignment instructions.

-A three minute video screencast with starting point tips on searching SUMMON (the general search engine for SU Libraries collections).
-Expand the video player to full screen size for the best viewing experience
+A three minute video screencast with starting point tips on searching the libraries general search tool, called SU Libraries Search.
+Expand the video player to full screen size for the best viewing experience.

 These article databases can be excellent starting points when investigating published sources in PR.
 Most everybody in PRL 206 seeking background literature within the PR field should explore at least one, perhaps more than one, of these best bet databases.